-Like relationships with people your relationship with food has needs.
+Like relationships with people, your relationship with food has needs.
 It requires a good foundation, effort and ongoing attention identifying where areas need to be improved in order for it to serve you with everlasting happiness.
-There's plenty of cases of past baggage, broken trust and incompatibility which for a lot of people with a bad relationship with food seal the deal as a daily battle.
+There's plenty of cases of past baggage, broken trust and incompatibility which, for a lot of people with a bad relationship with food, seals the deal as a daily battle.

 Our Equalution client Aileen aged 51 with a total loss of 15kgs showing age is no barrier and you don't need to forgo your lifestyle.
 Aileen has still been able to enjoy dine out events on a weekly basis, her favourite alcoholic beverages all in amongst a balanced diet with no missing out.

 1. Does food give you anxiety:

 As in heart racing, sweaty palms, thoughts at a million miles an hour, stress after stress, worst-case scenario after worst-case scenario type of anxiety!
 Is food the cause of this?
 If food is making you next-level freak out this is a strong indication of a bad and broken relationship with food that needs repair.

 2. Do you have trust issues:

 Do you have no faith in food or dieting to either 1) serve you any sort of content or 2) get you to your goals?
 There's a very strong correlation between people that have been 'burnt' in the past by food and not being able to instil any faith in it in the future.
 An example of this is a clean eating diet plan that is highly restrictive and requires a lot of dedication to adhere to but lacks a scientific basis of which results are not always seen.
 If a dieter has stuck to a restrictive plan such as this and sees no results then they're more likely to doubt food and it's ability to act as a vehicle to results.